Luigian/Php_Piscine/day05/ex11/README.md

-# Piscine_Php / day05 / ex11 : Money is essential
+# Php_Piscine / day05 / ex11 : Money is essential

 ## Description
 Create the request to display the last_name in uppercase in a ’NAME’ column, the first_name and the price of the users having a subscription higher than 42 euros.
 Order result by ascending last_name and by ascending first_name.